National Security Act 2023

 The National Security Act 2023 (c.
-32) is an act of the Parliament of the United Kingdom which introduced new measures intended to strengthen United Kingdom national security against espionage, interference in the political system, sabotage, and assassination.
+32) is an act of the Parliament of the United Kingdom that introduced new measures intended to strengthen United Kingdom national security against espionage, interference in the political system, sabotage, and assassination.

 In a press release, the government stated that "The new powers will help ensure that the UK remains the hardest operating environment for malign activity undertaken by foreign actors", quoting MI5 Director General, Ken McCallum as saying "The National Security Act is a game changing update to our powers.
 We now have a modern set of laws to tackle today’s threats."

 The core measures put in place by the act came into force on 20 December 2023 and were described at the time as "the most significant reform of espionage law in a century".

 The act repeals and replaces the Official Secrets Act 1911, Official Secrets Act 1920 and Official Secrets Act 1939.